Vamsicse/DailyCodingProblemSolutions/README.md

 #### Problem 21

-This problem was asked by Illumina and Snapchat.
+This problem was asked by Illumina, Snapchat, Facebook.

 Given an array of time intervals (start, end) for classroom lectures (possibly overlapping), find the minimum number of rooms required.
-(Also referred as minimum number of platforms required).
+Also referred as minimum number of platforms required/minimum platforms/minimum meeting rooms/minimum numbers of meeting rooms required.

 For example, given [(30, 75), (0, 50), (60, 150)], you should return 2.